DatChive/timestampMicroservice/timestamp/README.md

 ## Using this application

+* Run 'npm install' in the timestamp dir
-* Server can be started via 'node server.js'
+* Server can be started via 'node server.js' in the timestamp dir

 ## Routes
 ### GET '/:date'